-The tools of this method are simple and systematic helping you get in touch with your own value system.
+The tools of this method are simple and systematic.
 Through a process of investigation, reasoning and clarity of thought, you will unveil your fixed ideas, unquestioned beliefs or unrealistic expectations.
 Once you discover the source of your issue, you are encouraged to experiment with this new learning in between classes.
 As you deepen your knowledge you can improve the quality of your life.

-Once you understand the tools and the process you can use it again and again.
-So the learning continues.
-You are equipped for the rest of your life.
+The advantage of learning the tools and the process is that you can use it again and again.
+So the learning continues and you are equipped to manage the challenges in your profession as well as in your daily life.